-We, underwater divers, sometimes make a joke about ourselves; that is, diving is a lazy person’s adventure.
-Because, in the depth of the sea, the slow and steady you swim the better you navigate.
+We, underwater divers, sometimes joke about ourselves; that is, diving is a lazy person’s adventure.
+Because, in the depth of the sea, the slow and steady you swim, the better you navigate.
 For me, it’s true about life on the land also.
 Slow and relying on others to lead together.
-It’s all about doing things we love, with the people we love.
+It’s all about doing things we love with the people we love.

-Also, these conservation groups are unconventional in the way that, it’s not about animal biology; we have people from all of the wakes of life, professionals from all disciplines collaborating with each other for mainstreaming of conservation into policies and practices.
+Also, these conservation groups are unconventional because it’s not about animal biology; we have people from all of the wakes of life, professionals from all disciplines collaborating for mainstream conservation into policies and practices.

-What drives us is the commitment that we need to institutionalize community action to build locally led efforts for conservation.
-We have a few successes.
-To proceed, we have a lot to do with very unjust Natural Resources Management Regimes and approaches; all over the world.
+What drives us is the commitment to institutionalize community action to build locally-led efforts for conservation.
+We have had a few successes.
+To proceed, we have a lot to do with very unjust Natural Resources Management Regimes and approaches worldwide.

 The state of my practicum, Georgia, faces very similar challenges.
 To me, last few months, it never felt like a foreign country.
 As a Scholar-in-Residence with the National Oceanic and Atmospheric Administration’s Sea Grant Program based at the University of Georgia, one of my projects was to prepare a coastal public education program that will diversify the participants.
 During the planning phase, as part of the conversations with local families in the coastal city of Savannah, many people said to me that environmentalism is for affluent people.

-Her son, Scott the Junior is an excellent artist at his age, and he told me he wants to be a Marine Biologist.
+Her son, Scott the Junior, is an excellent artist at his age, and he told me he wants to be a Marine Biologist.
 We agreed to be a mentor and mentee.
-Last few months, there were a lot of moments like this, it was really a blissful time for me.
-In this way, my life and leadership was always about people and will continue to be like that.
+Last few months, there were a lot of moments like this.
+It was a blissful time for me.
+In this way, my life and leadership were always about people and will continue to be like that.

 For now, with my host organization, we are planning to initiate a permanent conservation capacity-building program for early career professionals in five Bay of Bengal countries.
-It will be exactly a trans-boundary collaborative-learning for community action.
+It will be precisely a transboundary, collaborative learning for community action.